kenjennings/Atari-Pet-Frogger/Frogger03/README_V03.md

 Additionally, an animated Player/Missile image also appears on the Game Over display, so this display must position Players/Missiles for the character, but not position them for the text labels at the top of the screen.
 Since, Player/Missile graphics do not have shadow registers the text at the top of the display must be purposely removed by a DLI that sets 0 positions for the objects.

 The Game screen requires a few custom routines to properly change colors for each line of boats and beaches.
-Horizontal scrolling changes the DMA timing on line which affects the time available for the DLI, so some visible changes by DLIs would move up and down to different lines.
+Horizontal scrolling changes the DMA timing on the line which affects the time available for the DLI, so some visible changes by DLIs would move up and down to different lines.
 This required adding blank lines and Mode C lines that accomplish several purposes:
 - Proper timing to start the DLIs.
 - Additional time for setting all the color registers.
 - Extra lines needed to support the height of the frog.

 **Vertical Blank Interrupts**

 The Atari's indirection abilities allow several things to be managed in the game just by writing a couple bytes to hardware registers.
 This relieves the overhead for animating the display.
 It reduces overhead so much that the majority of the game and display updates are executed during the vertical blank.

-The credits  Fine scrolling the credits scrolling line.
-It operates continuously during the vertical blank.
+The credits line is continuously fine-scrolled no matter what is happening on the rest of the screen.
+This ine done during the vertical blank.
 Looks most slick.
 Someone may mistake me for a professional.

 **Other lame sound effects.**